The Rest is Silence

 Mistress Pieces

-An experimental exploration of madness and love
+An exploration of love and madness

 Dark Star